-Smartphones can be used for a lot of things and it can get really interesting when people think outside of the box.
+Smartphones can be a substitute for almost everything.
 One such use case is to use them as baby monitors.
 If you have some spare devices laying around the house, you can actually turn these into baby monitors that will alert you when your child is crying.
 There are only a few apps that can do this really well so here are the best baby monitor apps for Android.

 If we missed any great baby monitor apps for Android, tell us about them in the comments!
-To see our complete list of best app lists, click here.
+You can also click here to check out our latest Android app and game lists!